ukneeq/foundation-apps-seed/README.md

   scenarios.js          --> end-to-end scenarios to be run by Protractor
 ```

+## TODO

+* Need to write out the unit and e2e-tests and make sure everything is included to perform the tests.
+* Provide more foundation base examples

 ## Resources

 For more information on AngularJS please check out http://angularjs.org/